 Throughout the course of history, starting with the Thracians, Bulgaria has been through lots of changes, more about that here.
 And there have been golden days, rough times, difficult years, blossoming periods and the country has to find the right balance, but all countries face challenges.
 I was surprised to hear that there are actually many similarities between Bulgaria and Belgium.
 Enough about politics: what do you have to do when in this amazing country?
 Easy: go and explore (un)familiar paths!

-- Eat typical food, such as the yogurt made of buffalo milk (very healthy!) and eat in traditional restaurants (a very good one in Sofia: Hadjidraganovite Izbi)
+- Eat typical food, such as the yogurt made from buffalo milk (very healthy!) and eat in traditional restaurants.
+A very good and traditional one in Sofia is Hadjidraganovite Izbi.

 - Walk around in the towns of Veliko Tarnovo, Tryavna and Arbanassi, they are small but very nice.

-- Smell the scent of thousands of roses in the Rose Valley, close to Kazanlak and visit a distillery.
-I bought 1 ml of rose oil and a bottle of 250 ml of rose water for my skin, because I know it makes your skin very soft 🙂
+- Go in June/July and smell the sweet scent of thousands of roses in the Rose Valley, close to Kazanlak and visit a distillery.
+I bought 1 ml of rose oil and a bottle of 250 ml of rose water, because I know it makes your skin very soft. 🙂

-- You can take a train to the historic city of Plovdiv from Sofia, we did it by minivan.
+You can take a train to the historic city of Plovdiv from Sofia (dedicated article), we did it by minivan.
 Green fields as far as the eye can see along the road!
-Here, you should definitely go to the old town.
+Here you should definitely visit the old town.

-- get lost in the little streets: new surprises behind every corner, so nice to walk around here
+- Get lost between the traditional houses in the narrow streets: new surprises behind every corner, so nice to walk around here.

-- Nesebar / Sozopol: Beautiful old houses and (ruins of) churches, with lots of shops where you can buy everything you (don’t really) need 😉 Nice, but too bad the many tourists make it less authentic then it used to be.
-Sozopol is supposed to still have the traditional feel to it (you can take a boat to get there), but it was nice to walk around.
+On the Black Sea coast you will find the towns Nesebar and Sozopol.
+We visited Nesebar, with its beautiful old houses and (ruins of) churches, with lots of shops where you can buy everything you (don’t really) need 😉 Nice, just too bad the many tourists make it less authentic.
+But it was nice to walk around in this old town.
+Sozopol is supposed to still have the traditional feel to it and you can take a boat to get there.

-The Black Sea has a very nice climate, that’s why most tourists just stick around and only visit Nesebar.
-But I was glad I got to explore a big part of the country 🙂 If I ever have the chance, I would love to go back there to walk around in the mountains and visit the Rila monastery, the 7 lakes of Rila and so much more.
+The Black Sea coast has a very nice climate, that’s why most tourists stay at their all-inclusive hotel and only visit Nesebar on a day trip.
+But I was glad I got to explore a big part of the country.
+If I ever have the chance, I would love to go back there to go hiking in the mountains and visit the Rila monastery, the 7 lakes of Rila and so much more.